-Common Young Earth Arguments Used by Sarfati
+Common Young Earth Arguments

-Sarfati uses the standard young earth arguments.
-To get around the obvious conclusion that Yom in Genesis 1 can mean millions of years, young earth theorists create Hebrew rules of interpretation, none of which is supported by common Hebrew grammatical rules according to Hebrew experts (such as Dr. Walter Kaiser).
+To get around the obvious conclusion that Yom in Genesis 1 can mean millions of years, young earth theorists have come up with several arguments, none of which is supported by common Hebrew grammatical rules according to Hebrew experts (such as Dr. Walter Kaiser).
 These rules were created by Hebrew language experts who are young earth creationists to begin with, thus their viewpoint is obviously biased.
 They have a specific agenda they are trying to prove, and thus cannot be objective.

-Ordinals/Cardinals (Pages 73-79)
+Ordinals/Cardinals

 Young earth creationists say that whenever Yom is used with an ordinal or cardinal number (1st, 2nd, 1,2, etc) that it always represents a 24 hour day.
 However, this is not true.
 In Zechariah 14:7-9, the "one day" refers to a period of time when the Lord shall be king over the earth.
-In other places, some say that Isaiah and Hosea have numbers with the word day which are figurative (see http://www.ibri.org/40genday.htm).
+In other places, some say that Isaiah and Hosea have numbers with the word day which are figurative (External Link).

-Sarfati addresses the verses in Zechariah an Hosea.
+Some young earth theorists, including Jonathan Sarfati in his book Refuting Compromise, have addressed this verse in Zechariah an Hosea.
 Although his argument sounds impressive, you have to recognize it for what it is...he is arguing for his young earth agenda, thus any rules that he espouses must be examined by true Hebrew scholars who are impartial.
 Hebrew scholars do not recognize this fabricated rule.1

-What Sarfati thinks is not important...what is important, as Dr. Walter Kaiser points out, 1 is the intentions of the author.
-We should not create rules that support our own agendas, but should strive to understand the author's intended meaning.
+What Sarfati thinks is not important...what is important, as Dr. Walter Kaiser points out, is the intentions of the author.
+We should not create rules that support our own agendas, but should strive to understand the author's intended meaning outside of rules.